![]() |

 species flew from New Zealand breeding sites to the offshore Chilean waters

 where we saw them.
-Our offshore trip was a couple hours out, and a couple hours
+We only went offshore a couple hours out, and a couple hours

-us who flew by jet from North America to Chile, as a comparison, it's 6,959
+For those of us who flew by jet from North America to Chile, as a comparison,

 The 3 species of albatrosses that crossed the Pacific (the Northern